TanStack/router/docs/framework/react/api/router/RootRouteClass.md

 title: RootRoute class
 ---

+> [!CAUTION]
-> 🚧 The `RootRoute` class is deprecated and will be removed in the next major version of TanStack Router.
-Please use the [`createRootRoute`](../createRootRouteFunction) function instead.
+> This class has been deprecated and will be removed in the next major version of TanStack Router.
+> Please use the [`createRootRoute`](../createRootRouteFunction) function instead.

 The `RootRoute` class extends the `Route` class and can be used to create a root route instance.
 A root route instance can then be used to create a route tree.